thorbits/thScripts/README.md

 ## Important Considerations

 *   **Compilation -** The script is configured to utilize ALL available CPU threads during compilation time.
-Refer to the script's documentation or seek help from the online community if you encounter problems.
 *   **Error Handling -** The script includes basic error handling, but be prepared to troubleshoot issues.
 Refer to the script's documentation or seek help from the online community if you encounter problems.
 *   **Rollback -** If the new kernel causes problems, you can typically boot into your previous kernel using your bootloader's menu (e.g., Grub).

 ## Security warning

 *   **Script Verification -**  Before running the script, verify its authenticity and integrity.
 Check the GitHub repository for updates and reviews.
 *   **Root Access -** Understand the implications of running a script with root access.
 Only run scripts from trusted sources.

 </div>